kopp/minipython/docs/tutorials/storage.rst

 Some file systems (such as the one found on your laptop or PC) allow you to organise your files into directories: named containers that group related files and sub-directories together.
-However, *the file system provided by MicroPython is a flat file system*.
+However, *the file system provided by MiniPython is a flat file system*.
 A flat file system does not have directories - all your files are just stored in the same place.

 The Python programming language contains easy to use and powerful ways in which to work with a computer's file system.
-MicroPython on the micro:bit implements a useful subset of these features to make it easy to read and write files on the device, while also providing consistency with other versions of Python.
+MiniPython on the micro:bit implements a useful subset of these features to make it easy to read and write files on the device, while also providing consistency with other versions of Python.